07 — Feeding Frenzy¶

 RemoveCleanupHandler¶

-Bidirectional cleanup — when a fish is removed, its target meal is also removed (and vice versa), preventing orphaned entities:
+Bidirectional cleanup — removing a fish also removes its target meal, and vice versa, preventing orphans:

 public partial class RemoveCleanupHandler : IDisposable